AkstonCap/swapService/README.md

   python3 -m pip install -r requirements.txt
   ```
   If you must use system Python, append `--break-system-packages` to pip (not recommended).
-- No memo found (USDC → USDD): Wallet must include a Memo in the same transaction.
+- No recipient mapping yet (USDC → USDD): Ensure the distordiaSwap asset is published with fields `swap_to`, `tx_sent`, and `swap_recipient` before or shortly after the USDC transfer.
+The service will retry until available.
 - Wrong token or invalid Nexus address: USDC is refunded with a reason memo.
 - Invalid Solana address (USDD → USDC): USDD is refunded to sender with a reason.
 - Heartbeat not updating: Check `HEARTBEAT_ENABLED`, asset address, and that updates are not more frequent than 10s.